 One page element you can find on most pages in TestRail’s user interface is the toolbar.
 The toolbar provides useful functionality and options for the current page.
 For example, importing and exporting test cases is done through the toolbar on a test case page.
 Other useful things you can do from the toolbar include printing reports or jumping to related pages.

 Moving and copying test cases

 Moving and copying test cases (or entire sections) is often useful to duplicate or rearrange your test suites and test cases.
-There are two ways to copy and move test cases within TestRail, described below.

 Deleting and Restoring Test Cases

 Deleting test cases will delete any associated tests from open test runs and plans.
 Users can delete test cases by marking them as deleted, or permanently and immediately deleting them.
 Test cases marked as deleted will be hidden from TestRail, but will be restorable for 7, 14, or 30 days.
 This can be configured by a TestRail administrator inside Administration > Site Settings > User Interface.
 Test cases permanently deleted will be immediately removed from the TestRail database and cannot be recovered without a full database restore.